PDA Recommendations

 - You can find them in shopping malls & such - making it easy to get for normie consoomers who has the "rights" to go there.

-Disadvantages of getting a brand-new PDA :
+Disadvantages of getting a brand-new cellphone :

 - More expensive